pulumi/docs/content/docs/esc/webhooks.md

 {{% /notes %}}

-ESC Webhooks allow you to notify external services of events happening within your Pulumi organization.
+ESC Webhooks allow you to notify external services of events happening within your ESC environments.
 For example, you can trigger a notification whenever a new revision of an environment is created.
 Whenever an event occurs, Pulumi will send an HTTP `POST` request to all registered webhooks.
 The webhook can then be used to emit a